ryanboldi/ryanboldi.github.io/_posts/2020-02-28-Steering-NEAT.md

 tags: [genetic algorithm, NEAT]
 ---

-I've always wanted to test how far I could take my limited knowledge of [Neuroevolution of augmenting topologies](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).
+I've always wanted to test how far I could take my limited knowledge of [Neuroevolution through augmenting topologies](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).
 In this project, I attempt to program creatures that learn how to steer.
 They will be controlled by neural networks that are created through neuroevolution.

 ### What is a genetic algorithm?
 Simply put, it's a method to optimize a given problem that is based on Charles Darwin's 'Theory of Evolution by [natrual selection](https://en.wikipedia.org/wiki/Natural_selection)'.